Tributes pour in: Former UFC superstar found dead in prison in Florida

 'Today, I am rebuilding my life and I am immensely grateful to have survived so that now I can make a difference in the lives of other women.

-During his time in the organization, he fought some of the biggest names in the featherweight division; including Andre Fili, Shane Burgos and Mirsad Bektic.
+Throughout his career, he faced several top contenders in the featherweight division, including Andre Fili, Shane Burgos, and Mirsad Bektic.

-Pepey was released from the organization in 2018 and, since then, had three more fights, the last one in 2022.
-His professional MMA record is 14 wins and seven losses.
+After parting ways with the UFC in 2018, he fought three more times, with his final bout taking place in 2022, finishing his professional MMA career with 14 wins and seven losses.

 Source: YEN.com.gh